Disha1001/News-Summarization-and-Sentiment-Analysis/README.md

-News Summarization & Sentiment Analysis
+News Summarization and Sentiment Analysis
 Overview
 News Summarization & Sentiment Analysis is a tool that fetches the latest news articles about a company, summarizes them, performs sentiment analysis, and provides a comparative analysis.
 Additionally, it generates a Hindi text-to-speech (TTS) audio summary of the final sentiment analysis.